blevinstein/io_keyboard/readme.md

 normal keyboard, you may not get accurate key events.
 So codes requiring more than 3 fingers may not work, in this POC.

-So, we have 7 + 21 + 35 = 63 usable encodings
+So, we have 7 + 21 + 35 = 63 encodings using 3 fingers or less

     26 letters
     10 digits
     2 other

-    25 unassigned, all are 3-finger codes
+    25 unassigned 3-finger codes

     e = R1           [ ]  [ ][ ][ ]    [X][ ][ ][ ]
     t = L1           [ ]  [ ][ ][X]    [ ][ ][ ][ ]